FarronF/limerick-council-meetings/meetings/2023/02/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th January 2023.md

 Following discussion Councillor O’Donoghue stated the maps used on the report were

 not site specific and are outdated.
-The Senior Executive Planner, Strategic and Forward--- 2
+The Senior Executive Planner, Strategic and Forward
+---
+2

 Planning acknowledged this observation and agreed to liaise with the Office of Public